Strawberry Rhubarb Ricotta Skillet Buckle

 - Pre-heat oven to 350°F. Grease a 9-inch or 10-inch enameled or well-seasoned cast-iron skillet with olive oil, butter or cooking spray (If your skillet isn’t well-seasoned, line the bottom with a round of parchment paper.)

-- In the meantime make crumb topping: in a small bowl, whisk together flours, brown sugar, cinnamon, salt, and almonds.
+- In the meantime make crumb topping: in a small bowl, whisk together flours, brown or white sugar, cinnamon, salt, and almonds (or any chopped nuts).
 Drizzle olive oil, a little at a time, stirring to thoroughly and evenly moisten the crumbs.
 Aim for a mix of larger and smaller clumps.
 Put the bowl in the freezer or fridge to chill while preparing the rest of the cake.

 - In a large bowl, whisk the dry ingredients: all-purpose flour, rye flour, light brown sugar, baking powder, baking soda and salt.